-How to Be a Photographer: Career Roadmap
+How to Become a Photographer

 Photographers produce images using cameras.
 The profession requires strong technical understanding and creativity.
 Some photographers use digital cameras and edit photos on a computer, but many continue to shoot film and develop photos in a lab or darkroom.
-Portrait, commercial, industrial, scientific, news or fine arts photography are just a few of the areas in which a photographer can specialize.
-Travel might be required, and freelance jobs may be quite competitive.
+Portrait, commercial, industrial, scientific, news, or fine arts photography are just a few of the areas in which a photographer can specialize.
+Travel might be required and freelance jobs may be quite competitive.